Monday, February 11, 2008

 I received an email from my sister, Melissa, that talked about a great way to honor his teachings by joining the Book of Mormon challenge (which is reading the Book of Mormon in 97 days).
 I signed up for the challenge, along with Wing, Melissa, Parker and Grace, and I'm excited for you to begin the challenge too!
 Melissa even posted my progress on my blog for a little extra accountablity and motivation.
 She's such a helpful big sister!
 My progress chart can be found within the left hand column of this page.

-power in the Book of Mormon which will begin to flow into your lives the moment you begin a serious study of the book.
+I have a testimony of the truthfulness and power of the Book of Mormon.
+We have been promised many blessings if we will seriously study the Book of Mormon.
+"There is power in the Book of Mormon which will begin to flow into your lives the moment you begin a serious study of the book.
 You will find greater power to resist temptation.
 You will find the power to avoid deception.
 You will find the power to stay on the strait and narrow path" - President Ezra Taft Benson.
 I have felt this power and I know it is real.
 I hope you can too!

 So, click on the links below and start reading already!
 What are you waiting for?